samuelefiorini/st-audio/README.md

 # st-audio
-Streamlit dashboard for audio processing.
+Streamlit dashboard for audio processing and visualization.

+This simple dashboard makes great use of [Spotify Pedalboard](https://github.com/spotify/pedalboard).